Survey of 2016 MLIS Graduates

 We are pleased to share the following data regarding our alumni who are working in a library and information science career environment or in a library and information science capacity.

-Library and information science is the first professional career for many of our recent graduates (57%).
-Others are changing their career focus, having previously worked in a wide variety of fields, such as legal, education, communications, and non-profit development.
+Library and information science is the first professional career for many of our recent graduates (54%).
+Others are changing their career focus, having previously worked in a wide variety of fields, such as education, human resources, graphic design, law, and social work.

-Their job titles are just as varied as their employers and include Records Analyst, Librarian, Metadata Operations Coordinator, Assistant Director, Serials and Preservation Manager, and many more positions.
+Their job titles are just as varied as their employers and include Librarian, Metadata Analyst, Collections and Digital Assets Manager, Archivist, Cataloging Specialist, Technology Trainer, and many more positions.

 Our alumni are putting their MLIS skills to work performing many different job duties.
 The following is a list of the top four job assignments they are responsible for in their current positions: